gerdemb/SQLiteChangesetSync/README.md

 ## Package Dependencies

-- [GRDB](https://github.com/groue/GRDB.swift) For ease of implementation, `GRDB` is used for database operations. _NOTE_: `GRDB` is not a strict requirement and a version of the package could be developed without depending on `GRDB` using low-level SQLite functions instead.
+- [GRDB](https://github.com/groue/GRDB.swift) for accessing the SQLite database.

 ## Integration

-The best place to understand how to integrate the package is by reviewing the included demo app `SQLiteChangesetSyncDemo`.
+The best place to understand how to integrate the package is by reviewing the included demo app [`SQLiteChangesetSyncDemo`](https://github.com/gerdemb/SQLiteChangesetSync/tree/main/Documentation/SQLiteChangesetSyncDemo).
 To get started, add the following to your APP init:

 [SQLiteChangesetSyncDemoApp.swift](https://github.com/gerdemb/SQLiteChangesetSync/blob/main/Documentation/SQLiteChangesetSyncDemo/SQLiteChangesetSyncDemo/SQLiteChangesetSyncDemoApp.swift)